collapsed-stacks/atheism/questions/2299/who-has-championed-opposed-dennett-s-argument-that-we-should-be-putting-world-re.md

 - posted by: [Lausten](https://stackexchange.com/users/-1/584-lausten) on 2011-01-18
 - score: 0

-<p>I have no personal experience, but Susan Blackmore, once a paranormal "scientist", now an outspoken debunker has mentioned that her children get that sort of education in England.
-She said she overheard them joking about the strange beliefs of various cultures and she considered it an "inoculation" against taking up a specific belief. </p>
+I have no personal experience, but Susan Blackmore, once a paranormal "scientist", now an outspoken debunker has mentioned that her children get that sort of education in England.
+She said she overheard them joking about the strange beliefs of various cultures and she considered it an "inoculation" against taking up a specific belief.